 - Repeat the process 5 times.

-Bhramari pranayama has been shown in clinical studies to quickly reduce breathing and heart rate.
-This tends to be very calming and can prepare your body for sleep.
+A 2017 research review showed that Bhramari pranayama may quickly reduce breathing and heart rate.
+This tends to be calming and can prepare your body for sleep.

 To practice the three-part breathing exercise, follow these three steps: